Are you worried about the coronavirus (COVID-19) and the life changes it may bring to you and your family?

 - Take care of your environment, keep your home clean and tidy

 - Decide how to use each space or, if you live with others, decide together how you’ll use different spaces.

 - Keep active – it is important to keep up with exercise as it is good for the body and the mind

 - If you need to talk to someone, call, message or text a friend and keep in touch with your relatives

 - Keep clean, shower regularly and wear clean clothes

 - Keep your mind active, develop a new skill or practice a hobby, keep your mind active

 Check out further information at the Mind website.

 One Small Step can help you.
-If you are looking to drink less, smoke less and stay active and call today: 01392 908 139.
+If you are looking to drink less, smoke less and stay active, take the online assessment or call today: 01392 908 139.